bterwijn/memory_graph/README.md

 | `mg.brs()` | **b**lock while **r**endering the call **s**tack | `mg.block(mg.render, mg.get_call_stack())` |
 | `mg.l()` | same as `mg.bsl()` |  |
 | `mg.s()` | same as `mg.bss()` |  |

-The render alias functions render to file `mg.render_filename` which is set by default to 'memory_graph.pdf'.

 For example, executing this program: